 Through our afternoon Learning Group session, all pupils will be supported with a quiet space to start their home learning.
 It is recommended that pupils should do between 60 and 90 minutes of home learning every evening.

 Teachers will set home learning, which will be entered on Satchel One (formerly known as Show My Homework) and can be checked on the parent portal.
 In addition to the set home learning, pupils will be expected to read every day for at least 20 minutes.
 Pupils will also have access to learning materials online, including through Satchel One and Google Classroom, to study independently (they can never tell you they have nothing to do!).

 We do not have a set home learning timetable.
 For example, Maths on a Monday and Thursday as these are often too restrictive and do not fit in with schemes of learning; however, teachers are mindful of giving pupils sufficient time to complete any tasks and will try not to overload them with short deadlines.

 Core subjects and languages will set two home learning tasks each week.
 It is likely that one will be a learning activity and one a more detailed piece of work related to the previous learning or upcoming learning.

 History, Geography, and Art will set one piece of home learning each week.
 Practical subjects may set a piece of home learning each week or it may be less frequently.

 Learning activities may be LASACAWAC tasks (Look and Say and Cover and Write and Check) or use other learning resources, such as memory cards or knowledge organisers.

-You can help you child by making a routine:
+- You can help your child by making a routine.

 - Get them to sit down at a regular time each day and at the weekend